 Leaf scorpionfish are just one of many sough-after species found by divers in Padangbai

 Originally built as a cruise ship port, this 300-metre jetty failed to meet safety standards and was never used.
 Instead, this ‘secret spot’ has developed into one of Bali’s best muck diving sites and a favourite among underwater photographers.
 The pier’s support beams and rubble bottom now play host to an incredible variety of rare and wonderful creatures.
 Lucky divers can find anything here, from pygmy seahorses, ornate ghost pipefish, and mantis shrimp, to blue-ring octopus, and even the elusive wunderpus!
-The jetty is also a haven for frogfish fans and is one of the best dive sites in Bali to search for Rhinopias.
+The Padangbai jetty is also a haven for frogfish fans and is one of the best dive sites in Bali to search for Rhinopias.

 Secret Bay, Gilimanuk